The following is a guest blog post written by Chris Makara, founder of Bulkly.

 Hootsuite boasts automatic post scheduling, which means you don’t have to think twice about your post ending up on your Instagram feed.
 This makes it perfect for super-busy small business owners.

 In addition, Hootsuite allows you to monitor your Instagram account.
-Monitoring means that you can view your analytics, such as best times to post, in order to target your posts to gain even more traction.
+Monitoring means that you can view your analytics, such as the best times to post on Instagram, in order to target your posts to gain even more traction.